erebe/personal-server/blog/content/blog/async_rust_how_may_issue_can_you_find.md

 Hum so the agent disconnected ?
 Stange ...
 Looking at the log of the agent shows nothing beside that it disconnected indeed, but reconnected just after the connection disruption.
 The agent seems alive and still connected to the gateway 🤔 What is happening ?

-Xavier takes a look at the machine running the gateway and by running `ss -ntp` to show alive connections can clearly see the agent is still connected to the gtw.
+Xavier takes a look at the machine running the gateway and by running `ss -ntp` to show live connections, can clearly see the agent is still connected to the gtw.
 ```
 State             Recv-Q             Send-Q                                  Local Address:Port                                   Peer Address:Port              Process
 ESTAB             0                  0                                [::ffff:10.0.67.213]:8081                           [::ffff:ip.my.alive.agent]:55346              users:(("gateway",pid=8,fd=174))